 where $\gamma$ is a design parameter such that $\gamma = 1$ equates to the true Monte-Carlo approximation above.
 However, in practice, tuning $\gamma$ is desirable in order to control the trade-off between optimizing over the nominal parameters versus the variations of parameters.

-Note that $\theta^*$ is unknown a-priori, and requires an additional approximation in order to implement Eq. \ref{eq:exp_approx}. we choose the empirical posterior mean (particle mean) as a standard and consistent estimator in particle-based inference used in Stein-based control \cite{lee2024steinvariationalergodicsearch,lambert2021steinvariationalmodelpredictive},
+Note that $\theta^*$ is unknown a-priori, and requires an additional approximation in order to implement \eqref{eq:exp_approx}.
+We choose the empirical posterior mean (particle mean) as a standard and consistent estimator in particle-based adaptation used in Stein-based control \cite{lee2024steinvariationalergodicsearch,lambert2021steinvariationalmodelpredictive},

 which is shown to provide a stable, low-variance reference for defining the optimality gap.
-The optimization in Eq. \ref{eq:exp_approx} is commonly used in current robust control methods \cite{Abraham_2020, barcelos2021dualonlinesteinvariational}, but a core challenge in implementation remains in \emph{how the parameter samples $\{ \theta^i \}_{i=1}^N$ are chosen}.
+The optimization in \eqref{eq:exp_approx} is commonly used in current robust control methods \cite{Abraham_2020, barcelos2021dualonlinesteinvariational}, but a core challenge in implementation remains in \emph{how the parameter samples $\{ \theta^i \}_{i=1}^N$ are chosen}.